knowthen/elm/more on functions/README.md

 # Exercises

+Note: You can find completed exercises in the `CompletedExercises` folder

 ### Exercise 1

 1. Write an infix function named `~=` that takes two Strings and returns a Bool if the first letter of each string is the same